How to Use INDEX MATCH

 Unfortunately, it’s not that easy.

-You see, the problem is that there are actually 2 employees called “Steve Jones”.
-That means the lookup value has 2 matches in the lookup column.
+You see, the problem is that there are actually two employees called “Steve Jones”.
+That means the lookup value has two matches in the lookup column (column a).

 There’s nothing unique about Steve Jones’ name on its own.

-In Excel terminology, ‘Name’ would be 1 criteria.
+In Microsoft Excel terminology, ‘Name’ would be one criterion.

-But if you include another criteria, like ‘Division’, you make Steve Jones unique.
+But if you include another criterion, like ‘Division’, you make Steve Jones unique.

 Now, while “Steve Jones” appears several times on the list, there’s only one “Steve Jones from the sales division”.